samwell-ho/openpgp-ca/doc/src/tradeoffs.md

 ## Does my organization need an offline OpenPGP CA, or is an online instance okay?

-The OpenPGP CA database currently contains the private key of the CA admin.
+The OpenPGP CA database currently contains the private key of the CA.
 This key can create certifications that all users in the organization trust implicitly.
-If an attacker can get control of the CA admin key, they can certify keys to perform man-in-the-middle attacks on users.
+If an attacker can get control of the CA key, they can certify keys to perform man-in-the-middle attacks on users.

 If this scenario is an unacceptable risk, OpenPGP CA can be